meetoseh/websocket/docs/journey.md

 ## Client Adaptive Bandwidth

-This section describes how the client should select `bandwidth_events` and `bandwidth_window` based on the available processing power and network conditions.
+This section describes how the client should select `bandwidth_events` based on the available processing power and network conditions.
+This is the only variable that should be adapted by the client.

 Arbitrary clients cannot be guarranteed to follow this algorithm, however not doing so will only degrade performance.
 TCP congestion control, which